top of page

 This project is a tribute to the spirit and determination of the Japanese American community, the power of baseball to uplift and unite people, and the importance of safeguarding the rights and principles enshrined in our Constitution.

-JAPANESE AMERICAN HISTORY
+BRINGING JAPANESE AMERICAN HISTORY TO LIFE

 Join us on this journey to preserve, celebrate, and share the unique role of baseball in helping the Japanese American community to persevere through wartime incarceration.